 How to apply for the Bloch Scholarship

-- Complete the Bloch Scholarship Application.
-Submit the application with supporting documents (Student Aid Report 2017-2018, Recommendation, and One-page Essay) by the April 1st deadline to:
+- Complete the Henry W. Bloch Scholarship Application.
+Submit the application with supporting documents (Putting Together the Application Packet) by the March 1, 2019 deadline to:

-- Complete the Free Application for Federal Student Aid at www.fafsa.ed.gov and include a copy of your Student Aid Report 2017-2018 provide by FAFSA by April 1st with the application.
+- Complete the Free Application for Federal Student Aid and include a copy of your Student Aid Report 2019-2020 provided by FAFSA with the application.

-- Include a one-page essay addressing the following: "How will becoming a Bloch Scholar impact my educational and career goals?" with the application.
+- Include a one-page essay addressing the following: "How will becoming a Bloch Scholar impact my educational and career goals?"
+Within the essay identify your strengths, accomplishments, academic performance, struggles or life circumstance overcome, and your educational goals, if you know them.

 Henry W. Bloch Scholarship Program History